paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-116-emergency-planning-and-community-right-to-know.md

 **(e) Availability of tier II information**

-(1) **Availability to State commissions, local committees, and fire departments** — Upon request by a State emergency planning commission, a local emergency planning committee, or a fire department with jurisdiction over the facility, the owner or operator of a facility shall provide tier II information, as described in subsection (d) of this section, to the person making the request.
+(1) **Availability to State commissions, local committees, and fire departments** — Upon request by a State emergency planning commission, a local emergency planning committee, or a fire department with jurisdiction over the facility, the owner or operator of a facility shall provide tier II information, as described in subsection (d), to the person making the request.
 Any such request shall be with respect to a specific facility.

 (2) **Availability to other State and local officials** — A State or local official acting in his or her official capacity may have access to tier II information by submitting a request to the State emergency response commission or the local emergency planning committee.
 Upon receipt of a request for tier II information, the State commission or local committee shall, pursuant to paragraph (1), request the facility owner or operator for the tier II information and make available such information to the official.